 For low running chipping, you should follow the steps above.
 The slight difference between these two steps is you don’t have to apply too much effort.
 Keep your head high and focus towards the hole and now you can hit the ball towards the ground to increase your scoring chance.
 Most times you might not achieve your aim at the first or second trial.
 As you practice this continuously, you should be able to reach your desired scoring rounds in little or no time at all.

 As the saying goes, “practice makes perfect.”
 The more you practice, the more you improve your scoring rounds.
 It is most likely you start enjoying it even from your first trial.
-Chipping is a huge part of each round you play so dedicate more time to practicing your chipping techniques, and you will be perfect in no time.
+Chip shots are a huge part of each round you play so dedicate more time to practicing your chipping techniques, and you will be perfect in no time.

 If you live in the West Palm Beach, Florida area and are interested in a private country club membership check us out, The Preserve at Ironhorse and contact us today at (561) 624-5550.